xxfttkx/command_manager/README.md

 # Command Manager

-A lightweight Flutter desktop tool to manage, configure, and run custom command groups with ease.
+A lightweight tool to manage, configure, and run custom command groups with ease — powered by Flutter.

 ## ✨ Features